Australian Company Number: Format of ACNs and ABNs

 The ACN consists of nine digits and is generated using an algorithm with the last digit being a check digit allowing the number to be verified.

 In the case of the algorithm for the ABN, the ABN consists of 11 digits, the first two of which are check digits.)
 The last 9 digits of an ABN do not always comply with the ASIC ACN algorithm, for example, the ABN of the Australian Taxation Office is 51 824 753 556.

-Purpose of ACNs and ABNs
+Purpose of unique identifiers

 Prior to the introduction of the nine-digit ACN, filings with ASIC were based on the company name, which might vary from one to 80 characters.
 This was found to be an inefficient system, which lead to problems, particularly if two company names differed in one of the middle letters, for example: Strudle Pty Ltd and Stradle Pty Ltd.

-Unique identifiers, like the ACN, were introduced to reduce fraud and mistakes by clearly differentiating companies and/or subsidiaries having similar names, since companies with similar names will tend to have different ACNs.
+Unique identifiers, like the ACN, were introduced to reduce fraud and mistakes by clearly differentiating companies and subsidiaries having similar names, since companies with similar names will tend to have different ACNs.

-Also if a company changes its name for any reason, including a phoenix company, the ACN remains the same.
+If a company changes its name for any reason, including a phoenix company, the ACN remains the same.